python-trio/trio/docs/source/awesome-trio-libraries.rst

 .. currentmodule:: trio

-You have completed the turorial, and are enthusiastic about building great new applications and libraries with async functionality.
+You have completed the tutorial, and are enthusiastic about building great new applications and libraries with async functionality.
 However, to get much useful work done you will want to use some of the great libraries that support Trio-flavoured concurrency.
 This list